joaomsa/joaomsa.github.io/_posts/2013-10-22-spotting_deployment_regressions_like_a_boss.markdown

 tags: git capistrano
 ---

-A common work flow my Rails dev coworkers have settled into seems to include implementing features, fixing application bugs, and whipping up rigorous tests all locally on their machines and only to later cross their fingers hoping it didn't break on deployment.
+A common work flow I've seen some Rails devs settle in seems to include implementing features, fixing application bugs, and whipping up rigorous tests all locally on their machines and only to later cross their fingers hoping it didn't break on deployment.
 Since the only good code is shipped code, deployment time eventually comes around and suddenly chaos ensues as neither god, stack traces, or Stack Overflow seem to indicate what exactly is causing the broken deployment (we've encountered many just such hard to track down problems with the Rails asset pipeline).
 DevOps to the rescue!

-We've settled into a good thing with [Capistrano](https://github.com/capistrano/capistrano), at least when deployment fails we've still got a nice working build running since Capistrano is nice enough to rollback to the last working copy.
-For debugging these broken builds we could spend hours reading documentation looking for some funcional change in all our gem dependencies, blindly altering code until it works again... or break out the power tools and nail this in a matter of minutes.
+We've got a wonderdful tool in our hands with [Capistrano](https://github.com/capistrano/capistrano), at least when deployment fails there's still a nice working build running as Capistrano handles rollbacks to the last working copy gracefully.
+For debugging these broken builds we could spend hours pouring over documentation looking for some funcional change in all our gem dependencies, blindly altering code until it works again... or break out the power tools and nail this in a matter of minutes.

 ### git bisect
 Times like these are when you truly see the value of a great version control system like `git`.
 You could go backwards checking each commit one by one, but that's too time consuming.
 We'll make use of binary search to drastically cut down our possible sample space of breaking commits using [`git bisect`](https://www.kernel.org/pub/software/scm/git/docs/git-bisect.html).
-The workflow is relatively simple: start out bisecting similarly to an interactive rebase (don't worry your sacred history is left untouched this time).
+The bisecting workflow is fairly simple.

 ```bash
 git bisect start